 A Non-Title IX Prohibited Conduct Complaint may be resolved by a hearing before the Student Life Hearing Officer, a hearing before the Student Conduct Board, or, in some cases, a hearing under state law, the Uniform Administrative Procedures Act.
-Sections VII and VIII of the Code describe the process for those hearings.
+15 Sections VII and VIII of the Code describe the process for those hearings.
 The University generally concludes these hearings with a decision within thirty (30) business days of the end of the investigation.

-Student Life Hearing Officer (SLHO) Hearing / Student Conduct Board (SCB) Hearing Step Code Reference Anticipated Timeline Complainant and Respondent provide names of advisors and witnesses, evidence, and any statements to SCCS Section 8.3.1 At least five (5) business days prior to the hearing SCCS provides all copies of the information submitted by the parties to the other party and the SLHO or SCB Section 8.3.2 At least three (3) business days prior to the hearing Notice of Decision issued by SLHO or SCB Section 8.5.4 Within three (3) business days of the conclusion of the hearing
+Student Life Hearing Officer (SLHO) Hearing / Student Conduct Board (SCB) Hearing Step Code Reference Anticipated Timeline Complainant and Respondent Section 8.3.1 At least five (5) business days provide names of advisors and prior to the hearing

-&lt;sup>14 The timelines described below do not apply if a Respondent exercises the right to have a hearing conducted under state law, the Uniform Administrative Procedures Act, Tennessee Code Annotated § 4-5-101 et seq. ("UAPA").
+15 The timelines described below do not apply if a Respondent exercises the right to have a hearing conducted under state law, the Uniform Administrative Procedures Act, Tennessee Code Annotated § 4-5-101 et seq. ("UAPA").
 If a Respondent exercises a right to a UAPA hearing, then an administrative judge will be appointed by the University's Agency Head typically within five (5) business days of the Respondent's request for a UAPA hearing.
 The timelines for a UAPA hearing are governed by the UAPA.